 Regulatory environment key

 Interestingly, in a survey conducted by Ernst & Young, the majority of respondents mentioned that one of the major factors concerning deal flow in the private equity industry in Asia will be the regulatory environment.
 Countries of particular concern will be Mainland China and India, and some of the smaller economies in Southeast Asia may cause concern as well.
-Australasia may also see some changes in regulatory framework in 2013.
+Australasia may also see some changes in the regulatory framework in 2013.